Link building is essential for SEO.

 Blog posts that include experts from an industry answering a particular question are called roundup posts.
 For instance, “10 business icons share their favorite book”.

-Expert roundups are amazing link baits, and you know why?
+Expert roundups are amazing link baits, and do you know why?

 Because they are backed by authoritative data and social trust.